AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ### Cannot upload files {#upload-fails}

-If you are using desktop app with Experience Manager 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
+If you are using desktop app with [!DNL Experience Manager] 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
 It resolves file upload failure issue related to [OAK-8599](https://issues.apache.org/jira/browse/OAK-8599).
 See [install instructions](install-upgrade.md#install-v2).

 ### [!DNL Experience Manager] desktop app connection issues {#connection-issues}